lilykasperek/DataViz_Final_Project/updates.md

 ## April 27th Before Class

 All of the work I did since last class was in my blogdown project so I won't be submitting any of the actual work.
 I finalized my first tab.
 I changed the fonts of the questions that go along with my visualizations and made my visualizations as uniform in style as I could.
 My next steps are to finalize my other sections and change the theme of the actual website itself.

+## April 27th After Class

+I continued working on the blogdown in my blogdown project.
+The website runs and is starting to come together nicely.
+I just need to create a few more visualizations and fix a few things.
+I should definitely have something that runs by Monday that resembles what I turn in for the final project.